 There are no rules in English about how many prepositional phrases can be put in a single sentence.

-A Czech writer, Bohumil Hrabal wrote a novel containing a single sentence.
+A Czech writer, Bohumil Hrabal, once wrote a novel containing a single sentence.
 (Dancing Lessons for the Advanced in Age).

 Obviously, this can make reading difficult.